 Sue is a Managing Director at Alvarez and Marsal, a global consulting firm specializing in business advisory services.
 Sue’s work focuses on the application of economics, finance, statistics, and valuation principles to questions that arise in the context of litigation.
 She has testified on economic damages in state and federal court in patent infringement, trade secret theft, commercial litigation, fraud, and employment disputes.
 Prior to litigation consulting, Sue worked as a mechanical engineer on the design of nuclear submarines.
 To balance her daily litigation work, Sue is a certified Bikram Yoga teacher.
 She joined the Board in 2011.

-Darren is a Partner at Orrick, Herrington & Sutcliffe LLP, where he practices commercial litigation and insurance recovery.
-He specializes in representing policyholders in the financial services, technology, retail, and hospitality industries in disputes with insurance companies.
+Darren is a Partner at Covington & Burling LLP, where he represents corporate policyholders in insurance coverage disputes.
 Darren also has an active pro bono practice, and is a two-time recipient of LSC’s Pro Bono Advocate Award.
 He has handled administrative trials and hearings on behalf of asylum seekers, low-income tenants, and has provided litigation advice to non-profit organizations.
-Darren also serves on the Boards of Asian Americans Advancing Justice – Asian Law Caucus and the Center for Gender & Refugee Studies.
+Darren also serves as Chair of the Board of Asian Americans Advancing Justice – Asian Law Caucus.

 Kim is PricewaterhouseCoopers (PwC)’s Global Advisory Risk & Quality Leader and the member of the Office of the Global General Counsel primarily responsible for advising the Global Advisory (deals and consulting) practice.
 In these roles, she focuses on quality initiatives and managing risk and legal issues for PwC’s Advisory practice across the global network of PwC firms.
 In 2012, the San Francisco Business Times named Kim as one of the 150 Most Influential Women in Business.
 In 2013 Kim received Friends of Oakland Parks & Recreation’s annual Ann Woodell Community Award and was an honoree at the 2013 Oakland Parks and Recreation Salute to Excellence and Community Spirit.
 In 2013, Kim was also named California Law Review’s Alumna of the Year.
 In addition to her service on LSC's Board, Kim also serves on the S.H.
 Cowell Foundation Board and she is a member of the President’s Council of Cornell Women.

 Chris is a former Executive Director of LSC.
-He is currently Senior Director, Judicial Engagement, at Casey Family Programs, the nation’s largest operating foundation focused on safely reducing the need for foster care.
-Prior to joining Casey, he was Supervising Attorney at the California Judicial Council Center for Families, Children & the Courts and served the Executive Director of the California Blue Ribbon Commission on Children in Foster Care.
+He currently serves as Director of Government Relations at the National Center for State Courts.
+Previously, he was Senior Director on the Judicial Engagement Team at Casey Family Programs.
+Chris also served as Supervising Attorney at the California Judicial Council Center for Families, Children and the Courts and Executive Director of the California Blue Ribbon Commission on Children in Foster Care.
 Chris is the Board Secretary and joined the LSC Board in September 1996.
-He is Past President of the National Association of Counsel for Children, is Vice President on the Board of the National Center for Youth Law, and is President of the Northern California Association of Counsel for Children.
+He is Past President of the National Association of Counsel for Children, Vice President on the Board of the National Center for Youth Law, and former President of the Northern California Association of Counsel for Children.